-To Get The Best Finish On Painted Furniture
+To Get The Best Smooth Finish On Painted Furniture

 Step #1 Also ways clean and prep first.
 Use a good chalk mineral paint and master the no brush stroke method.
-This can be done using the right products and using the right technique to create a great finish on painted furniture.
-You can learn more about the no brush stroke method for painting furniture by CLICKING HERE.
-No brush strokes ever!
+This can be done using the right products and using the right technique to create a smooth finish on painted furniture.
+You can learn more about the no brush stroke method for painting furniture by CLICKING HERE or watch the video below.

 This painted finish was achieved by using Tea Rose and Pink Champagne and blending the two colors together on the raised areas of the dresser.
 This technique is called highlighting.
 It’s a beautiful finish on painted furniture.
 Learn more about blending your colors on your furniture by CLICKING HERE.

 Step #2 Stripping varnish/paint, staining and painting furniture… it sounds like a lot of work.
 Not really, but it is messy.
 Here is a series of video tutorials to help you strip and re-stain your wood furniture like a pro.
 CLICK HERE to watch them.

 This old gal got new hardware too but not before I had to fill the holes where the existing hardware was.
 The holes did not align with the new hardware.
 Of course, they never do! (insert eye roll) No worries, I got a quick fix for that too.
 CLICK HERE to learn about how to fill those old holes for new hardware placement and you’ll be on your way in no time.